-Inquiries must be submitted in writing to the Course Facilitator within three (3) working days following the exam.
+Inquiries must be submitted in writing to the Course Facilitator within 24 hours following the exam.
 Students must cite authoritative references for the proposed answer to the test question.
 References need to include at least one of the following:

 - a.
 Required text

 - b.
 Required readings

 - c.
 Class documentation i.e. handouts, audio